affanhab1b/Software-Project-Qurb-Spring-23-/README.md

 - Run this app on devices with screen size of 5.8 inches and above.
 - If after entering the credentials for login/signup, the screen does not transition, try restarting the app and running it again.
+- Stay connected to the internet to ensure smooth experience.

 ## APIs/Tech Used